 Observing your system’s health is table stakes for building a successful product.
 But modern tooling introduces a lot of complexity, redundancy, and costs.
 Observability pipelines act as an intermediary processing layer, helping you take control over your observability ecosystem and maximise the value of your telemetry data.

-If you’re interested in giving Datable.io a try, sign up for our private beta waitlist here.
+If you’re interested in giving Datable.io a try, sign up today.

 Thanks for reading, until next time!